MichaelMKKelly/MK-Stair-Sensors/README.md

 The reason for going for a perminently powered smartbulb instead of a relay driven bulb was for nicer and smoother control and options into the future for differnt ways of displaying things and have it fade up and down in a controlled way independant of the relay powering it up and down.

 ## Upstairs Sensor
 This was a bit harder to come up with a plan for mounting/powering but eventually I came up with the idea to piggy back off the high up light switch that controls the light in the loft space.
+NB: Piggy backing from a light switch in this way only works if there are neutrals at the switch.

 Using a single gang light switch/socket spacer which is designed to give a little more space inside the backbox if you are short on space there.
 I had something solid i could mount to and modify and could be easily removed in the future.